 Many people are initially drawn to meditation because of its proven physical and mental health benefits.
 Once practice has become a regular part of your life, you may begin to suspect that the anticipated benefits are just the beginning—and you’d be right.
 Wondering where meditation could lead you?
 It may be useful to take a closer look at its original purpose as an essential part of the path from confusion and chronic dissatisfaction to fundamental well-being.

 Morality is about going about your business in a way that promotes the well-being of others as well as your own.
 When you make acting appropriately, with a solid ethical foundation, a priority at all times and in all circumstances, morality becomes a deeply ingrained habit.
 Naturally, different people and societies will have different takes on what it means to “act appropriately.”
-But one way to look at it is universal: morality or discipline is about trying your darndest to do what’s necessary to be of benefit and to abstain from causing harm.
+But one way to look at it is universal: morality or discipline is about trying your darndest to do what’s necessary to be of benefit and to abstain from causing harm, which incidentally is the initial intent of the Buddhist teaching on karma.
 The heart of morality, or discipline, is compassion and kindness.

 What’s the connection between meditation and ethical conduct?
 Meditation influences our actions—and vice versa—in three main ways.
 First, training in meditation requires discipline—indeed, discipline supports meditation practice, especially in today’s age of distraction.
 The decision to simply sit instead of to pursue any of the countless other tasks and diversions is pretty radical when you think about it, and it takes effort.
 Second, remaining focused and aware makes it easier for us to recognize emotions as they arise, and this gives us space to decide which emotions should be acted upon and which ones we’d better let pass.
 Finally, studies have shown that people who meditate become more empathetic and aware of others’ needs.
 This includes those who engage in mindfulness as well as those who practice a dedicated meditation on compassion!